Call for Papers

 The Journal of Multidisciplinary Research (JMR) seeks to publish authors who strive to produce original, insightful, interesting, important, and theoretically solid research.
 Demonstration of a significant “value-added” contribution to the field’s understanding of an issue or topic is crucial to acceptance for publication.

 Authors should write manuscripts as simply and concisely as possible, without sacrificing meaningfulness or clarity of exposition.
-The journal editor-in-chief will evaluate manuscripts in terms of their contribution-to-length ratio; i.e., he or she may permit more pages to manuscripts that make strong contributions.
+The journal editors will evaluate manuscripts in terms of their contribution-to-length ratio; i.e., he or she may permit more pages to manuscripts that make strong contributions.

 To submit a manuscript for consideration